 Obstructive sleep apnea can result as a complication from surgery as well.
 Post-operative OSA seems most commonly related to pharyngeal flap surgery.
 Following this operation, the pharyngeal flap may obstruct the pharynx during sleep, hindering sufficient respiration.

-If you would like an obstructive sleep apnea evaluation, contact Dr. Monty Trimble at DFWSinus.com or call 817-529-6200.
-He has offices in Fort Worth, Keller and soon to be Southlake, Texas.
+If you would like an obstructive sleep apnea evaluation, contact Dr. Monty Trimble call 817-251-9930.
+We have two convenient locations in Southlake and Fort Worth, Texas.